Azure/logicapps/LogicAppsCustomCodeFramework/README.md

 3) In the terminal create a solution: ``` dotnet new sln -n FunctionApp ```
 4) Add the csproj file of your function application to this solution. ``` dotnet sln add src/dev/dev.csproj ```
 5) Add the logic app project folder directly to your workspace by clicking File -> Add Folder To Workspace.
 6) Ensure that there is a build task for building the function application in task.json.
-This should be located in "..\<yourfunctionfolder> \.vscode\tasks.json"
+The tasks.json for your Function application should be located in the location "\\..<yourfunctionfolder>\\.vscode\tasks.json"

 ```	{ "label": "build", "command": "dotnet", "type": "process", "args": [ "build", "${workspaceFolder}"] } ```